bloxstreet/support/staff-information/store-jobs.md

 **Step 3:** After you've given the customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.

+### Vision Center
+{:.text-blue-000}
+{: .no_toc }

+The Vision Center is one of our many store departments.
+Customers can conduct an eye exam and receive a consultation on vision wear.

+**Step 1:** Customers will approach you with their vision issues.
+You should greet them with a friendly greeting.

+**Step 2:** Lead the customer to the glasses aisle.
+Have them choose which glasses they prefer best.

+**Step 3:** Wish the customer to have a great day.

 ### Cafe
 {:.text-blue-000}
 {: .no_toc }